Commission Impossible: How and why the FCC created net neutrality

 This is the best part.
 Because the Supreme Court already deferred to the FCC, their decision automatically carries that authority.
 And because of Scalia, no one can argue that this reclassification is against the spirit or letter of that decision!

 And then, the FCC says, about that Comcast thing and the virtuous cycle we tried to create.
 Remember how you said we needed a proper law that specifically gives us power over broadband providers?
-Since they’re now a telecommunications service, that would be Title II of the Communications Act, the strongest law we’ve got.
+Because they’re now a telecommunications service, that would be Title II of the Communications Act, the strongest law we’ve got.

 After being thwarted at every turn, the FCC at a stroke established its authority over internet providers with the ultimate judicial support, a rock-solid legislative foundation, and extensive historic precedent — and while they were at it, established the fundamentals of net neutrality.